Linuxfabrik/monitoring-plugins/check-plugins/sensors-temperatures/README.md

 sensor exceeds its hardware-defined thresholds.

 options:
-  -h, --help       show this help message and exit
-  -V, --version    show program's version number and exit --always-ok      Always returns OK.
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --ignore IGNORE  Ignore sensors matching this Python regular expression on
+  --ignore IGNORE       Ignore sensors matching this Python regular expression
-                   the sensor name or label.
+                        on the sensor name or label.
 Can be specified multiple times.
-                   Example: `--ignore="iwlwifi_1"` or `--ignore="^acpitz"`.
+Example: `--ignore="iwlwifi_1"` or
+                        `--ignore="^acpitz"`.
+  --no-match-severity {ok,warn,crit,unknown}
+                        State to report when no item matches the filters and nothing is checked.
+Default: ok
 ```